 The IFMPs 1982-1988 and the AIWFMP 98 (See Appendix G) were developed with broad goals and objectives that support the various agencies' missions in Alaska.
 An environmental assessment (EA) which met federal NEPA requirements was prepared for the Alaska IFMP, Tanana/Minchumina Planning Area in 1982.
-The 1984 Alaska Interagency Fire Planning Guidelines (page 7 Step No. 12) references the authorization of that EA to serve as the programmatic EA for the original IFMPs completed during the1980s fire planning efforts.
-No further NEPA documentation was completed for the 1998, 2010, or the 2016 AIWFMP update.
+The 1984 Alaska Interagency Fire Planning Guidelines (page 7 Step No. 12) references the authorization of that EA to serve as the programmatic EA for the original IFMPs completed during the 1980s fire planning efforts.
+No further NEPA documentation was completed for the 1998, 2010, 2016, or the 2021 AIWFMP update.

 Some agencies and administrative units rely solely on the interagency plan for fire management direction.
-However, the following agencies have analyzed fire management in land/resource management plans and/or fire management plans in order to comply with NEPA requirements, Sections 304 and 810 of ANILCA, the 2001 Review and Update of the 1995 Federal Wildland Fire Management Policy, and agency specific direction:
+However, the following agencies have analyzed fire management in land/resource management plans and/or fire management plans to comply with NEPA requirements, Sections 304 and 810 of ANILCA, the 2001 Review and Update of the 1995 Federal Wildland Fire Management Policy, and agency specific direction:

-- The National Park Service and U.S. Fish and Wildlife Service implemented agency-related fire management direction by completing administrative unit Fire Management Plans (FMP). - The Bureau of Land Management completed a FMP for all Bureau of Land Management managed lands within Alaska. - Tanana Chiefs Conference has prepared a plan for allotments within their service area. - The U.S. Army-Alaska has included Forestry and Wildland Fire Management as an annex to their Integrated Natural Resource Management Plans that meets Army regulations and serves as their Fire Management Plan.
+- The National Park Service and U.S. Fish and Wildlife Service implemented agency-related fire management direction by completing administrative unit Fire Management Plans (FMP). - The Bureau of Land Management completed a FMP for all Bureau of Land Management managed lands within Alaska. - Forest Service additionally relies on Spatial Planning contained in the Wildland Fire Decision Support System (WFDSS) and the Fire Management Reference System (FMRS), which identifies a collection of plans required for fire program management, such as aviation, operations, dispatch, and fire danger operating plan products.
+WFDSS and FMRS products will be a continuing effort to ensure guidance represented is consistent with Land & Resource Management Plan direction, reflecting available fire response options to move from current to desired conditions. - The U.S. Army-Alaska has included Forestry and Wildland Fire Management as an annex to their Integrated Natural Resource Management Plans that meets Army regulations and serves as their Fire Management Plan.